Search this Site

-The kind of people who would enjoy Die Hel trip are those who have a sense of adventure or a deep affinity for nature, delight in soaking up silence with no civilised sounds encroaching, and who will be enthralled by the brilliance of a star-laden night sky because its an ideal opportunity to lie face up on a blanket and search the galaxies for signs of life!!!.
+Those who will be enthralled by the brilliance of a star-laden night sky because it's an ideal opportunity to lie face up on a blanket and search the galaxies for signs of life!!!.

-When we were on holiday at our timeshare here we left 7:30am one morning and did the trip to Die Hel and back in one day arriving home in Wilderness around 6pm in the evening.
+When we were on holiday at our timeshare in Wilderness we left at 7:30am one morning and did the trip to Die Hel and back in one day arriving home in Wilderness around 6pm in the evening.

 We’ve done it again since living in Sedgefield and this time took overseas friends and stayed the night – it was much nicer and we then travelled back via Prince Albert and on through Meiringspoort the next day.